Thailand Safety Guide

 • Avoid renting a motorbike unless you are an experienced rider

-• Always wear a helmet if you do ride
+• Always wear a helmet if you do ride, and have travel insurance.

 • Use ride-hailing apps or metered taxis when possible